Language Reference

 (provide feature) / (provided? feature) | Mark and query loaded features. |

 (require key [path]) | Load a feature once.
+The path resolves like load’s.
 FULL only. |

-(read-file path) | Return file contents as a string.
+(read-file path) | Return file contents as a string (terminates at the first NUL; for binary use read-blob).
 FULL only. |

-(write-file path value) / (append-file path value) | Write or append a stringified value.
+(write-file path value) / (append-file path value) | Write or append a value.
+A blob is written verbatim as raw bytes (binary-safe); any other value is stringified.
 Both raise a catchable error on I/O failure.
 FULL only. |

 (file-exists? path) | Truthy if a path exists.
 FULL only. |